2025 United States federal government shutdown: Health care and insurance

-The shutdown will not affect Medicare and Medicaid, though certain services, such as Medicare card procurement, may shut down.
+The shutdown did not affect Medicare and Medicaid, though certain services, such as Medicare card procurement, may shut down.
 The health insurance marketplace and Food and Drug Administration drug approvals will also continue.
 The Department of Health and Human Services, the Centers for Disease Control and Prevention, and the Centers for Medicare and Medicaid Services intend to furlough much of their staff, with some retention at the FDA; the National Institutes of Health will retain only a quarter of its staff, preventing it from issuing grant peer reviews, conducting advisory council meetings, and performing basic research.
 The Centers for Disease Control and Prevention's communications operations will be affected.

 On October 23, it was reported that many people who obtain health insurance under the ACA had begun to see premium prices rise after open enrollment began on October 15 without any of the federal subsidies that formerly lowered consumer costs.

 Judiciary and law enforcement

 Supreme Court public information officer Patricia McCabe told reporters that the Court expected to run out of funding by October 18.
 McCabe indicated that the Supreme Court would be closed to the public but would continue to conduct official business such as hearing oral arguments, issuing orders, and other ventures.
 The Administrative Office of the US Courts gave a similar timeline for federal courts, with funding expected to dry up by October 20.
 Several federal district courts announced that they would begin operating on modified schedules, such as limiting employees who work specific days or closing entirely for others, to handle the changes to their budgets.

+On the first day of the shutdown, the Trump administration froze about $26 billion in funding for transit and green-energy projects in Democratic-leaning states.

 NASA

 According to a September 29 shutdown plan released by NASA, 15,094 NASA civil servants have been furloughed, while 3,124 have been classified as exempted and continue working.
 The exempted workers include those needed for the operations of the International Space Station, those operating active satellite missions, and those working on the Artemis program.
-The shutdown will not affect preparations for the Artemis II crewed mission around the Moon, currently scheduled for February 2026.
+The shutdown did not affect preparations for the Artemis II crewed mission around the Moon, which launched in April 2026.